ugo-emekauwa/intersight-account-reset-tool/README.md

 ## Getting Started:

 1. Please ensure that the above prerequisites have been met.
-2. Download the intersight_account_reset_tool.py file for the Cisco Intersight Universal API Calls module from here on GitHub.
+2. Download the intersight_account_reset_tool.py file for the Cisco Intersight Account Reset Tool from here on GitHub.
 3. Edit the intersight_account_reset_tool.py file to set the key_id variable using the following instructions:
    - Open the intersight_account_reset_tool.py file in an IDLE or text editor of choice.
    - Find the comment **"MODULE REQUIREMENT 1"**.